 The Agency carefully considered all comments received.
 After review of the comments, OSHA continues to find that revoking the five references is appropriate.

 29 CFR 1910.106(b)(1)(iii)(a)(2): OSHA is revoking from its standard for flammable and combustible liquids American Petroleum Institute Standard No. 12A, Specification for Oil Storage Tanks with Riveted Shells, Seventh Edition, September 1951 (API 12A).
-OSHA included API 12A in the standard to provide employers with one means of complying with the standard's general requirement for atmospheric tanks to be “built in accordance with acceptable good standards of design.”
+OSHA included API 12A in the standard to provide employers with one Start Printed Page 53926means of complying with the standard's general requirement for atmospheric tanks to be “built in accordance with acceptable good standards of design.”
 29 CFR 1910.106(b)(1)(iii)(a).

 OSHA is revoking the reference for a number of reasons.
 API 12A is over 50 years old and does not consider recent developments in the construction of atmospheric tanks.
 The issuing SDO withdrew API 12A in 1974, has not replaced it, has not incorporated its provisions into another consensus standard, and no longer makes the standard available to the public.
 Under these circumstances, OSHA does not believe it is appropriate to reference the standard as a compliance option.
 Because OSHA did not require the use of API 12A in the standard, the revocation does not change an employer's responsibility for constructing properly designed atmospheric tanks under 29 CFR 1910.106(b)(1)(iii)(a).